fsantanna-no/ce0-old/README.md

 var x: List = clone y           -- `x` becomes "Item Item $List"
 ```

+## Input & Output

-Just like a `call`, the `input` & `output` keywords also invoke expressions as
+The the `input` & `output` keywords also invoke [user type constructors](TODO)
-functions, but with the purpose of communicating with external devices, such as
+as system calls with the purpose of communicating with external devices, such
-the keyboard and screen:
+as the keyboard and screen:

 ```
-input delay 2000            -- waits 2 seconds
+input Delay 2000            -- waits 2 seconds
-output draw Pixel (0,0)     -- draws a pixel on the screen
+output Draw Pixel (0,0)     -- draws a pixel on the screen
 ```

-The supported functions and associated behaviors dependend on the platform.
+The supported constructors and associated behaviors dependend on the platform.
-The special function `std` works for the standard input & output devices and
+The special constructor `Std` works for the standard input & output devices and
 accepts any value as argument:

 ```
-var x: Int = input std      -- reads an `Int` from stdin output std x                -- writes the value of `x` to stdout
+var x: Int = input Std      -- reads an `Int` from stdin type Input {
+    Delay: Int
+    Event: (Events,&Event_)
+    Event_Timeout: (Events,&Event_,Int)
+}

+output Std x                -- writes the value of `x` to stdout
 ```

 ## Constructor, Discriminator, Predicate